tiian/tiian.github.io/flom/README.md

 ## FLoM Security
 SSL/TLS [Security] allows to protect network communications and enable peer to peer mutual authentication based on X.509 certificates.

-## FLoM IoT Gateway Component
-Take a look to the project [roadmap] and vote the preferred features.

 ## Your feedback is very valuable
 Don't esitate to write your suggestions using the [project forum](http://sourceforge.net/p/flom/discussion/): without your feedback this software can't become terribly useful.